-Sringeri Temple Timings
+Sringeri Temple Dress code

 It is advised to wear decent cotton clothes during summers (March to Mid-June).
 The rains start from June onwards when it is recommended to wear full sleeves and jackets.
 Blankets and Bedsheets must be carried in winters as it gets quite cold here in winters.

 Besides the above main festivals mentioned, other festivals celebrated on a grand scale at the Sringeri Temple are Makara Sankranthi, Maha Shivaratri, Ugadi, Ram Navami, Narasimha Jayanti, Janmashtami, Vinayaka Chaturthi, Jagadguru Jayanti, Deepavali, and Kartik Somavara Pooja.

-Chandramouleeshwara Pooja – The Trikala Nitya Pooja of the holy Linga of Sri Chandramouleeshwara and of Sri Chakra takes place every night at the Sringeri Temple.
+- Chandramouleeshwara Pooja – The Trikala Nitya Pooja of the holy Linga of Sri Chandramouleeshwara and of Sri Chakra takes place every night at the Sringeri Temple.

-Ashtottara Seva – The devotees can perform the Ashtottara ceremony in all the Temples of the complex to their respective presiding deities.
+- Ashtottara Seva – The devotees can perform the Ashtottara ceremony in all the Temples of the complex to their respective presiding deities.
 Ashtottara means reciting of the 108 names of Gods such as Ganesha, Vishnu, Durga, and Shiva.

 Other important poojas are:

-Panchamrutha Abhishekam – It is a ritual in which the idols of the God bathe in five items (Panch amrit)- Milk, Curd, Honey, Sugar, and Ghee.
+- Panchamrutha Abhishekam – It is a ritual in which the idols of the God bathe in five items (Panch amrit)- Milk, Curd, Honey, Sugar, and Ghee.
 The ritual can take place at all the Temples in the complex including the Sringeri Temple.

 Sringeri Temple Aksharabhyasam

-How to reach Sringeri Temple: Road, Rail and Air
+How to reach Sringeri Temple?

-By Road – The Karnataka State Road Transport Corporation (KSRTC) buses are available from all major towns and cities in Karnataka like Bengaluru, Mangalore, Udupi, Mysore, Shimoga, and Dharmasthala.
+- Road – The Karnataka State Road Transport Corporation (KSRTC) buses are available from all major towns and cities in Karnataka like Bengaluru, Mangalore, Udupi, Mysore, Shimoga, and Dharmasthala.

 Bangalore to Sringeri: How to Reach

-By Air – Fly from Bangalore International Airport to the Bajpe International Airport at Mangalore.
+- Air – Fly from Bangalore International Airport to the Bajpe International Airport at Mangalore.
 There are regular buses available from Mangalore.

-By Road – The Karnataka State Road Transport Corporation (KSRTC) operates regular buses from Bangalore Bus Station.
+- Road – The Karnataka State Road Transport Corporation (KSRTC) operates regular buses from Bangalore Bus Station.

-Sringeri Temple Hotels: Where to stay
+Where to stay near Sringeri Temple?

 The devotees can stay comfortably in any one of the seven Guest Houses constructed by the Sri Sharada Peetham.
-Normal rooms and dormitories are available for use at nominal rates.
+Normal rooms and dormitories are also available for use at nominal rates.
 First come, first serve basis is there for the booking of the rooms.

-Where to eat near Sringeri Temple
+Where to eat near Sringeri Temple?

-A few private restaurants are available near the Temple Complex.
+A few private restaurants are also available near the Temple Complex.
 The cuisine offered is mainly South Indian.